-An Arsenal assist king, ex-Real Madrid midfield marauder and World Cup winning football god with Germany, it's been a long and successful journey for Mesut Özil, and one that began all the way back in the Bundesliga with Schalke and Werder Bremen.
+From lighting up Champions League nights with Real Madrid and becoming a World Cup winning football god with Germany, Mesut Özil has had a long and successful journey in football that began all the way back in the Bundesliga with Schalke and Werder Bremen.

 Running toward the ecstatic away fans at the Maracana in Rio de Janeiro one special July night in 2014, Özil carried the iconic World Cup trophy between his hands, his place in German sporting folklore secure.